Vanessa Paradis: 2007–present

 Paradis released a new album (Divinidylle) in 2007 which was released in the UK on 11 December (September in France).
 There are three versions (regular, limited edition, and the Christmas edition).
 She started the Divinidylle Tour in October.
-Some concerts were filmed and a DVD/CD of the tour was released.
-Paradis won two Les Victoires de la Musique awards for this album in February 2008.
+Some concerts were filmed, and a DVD/CD of the tour was released.
+Paradis won two Victoires de la Musique awards for this album in February 2008.
 Some of her later projects are a greatest hits CD (Best of Vanessa Paradis), which includes the commercial jingle "I love Paris in the Springtime"; she also starred in the animated film Un monstre à Paris, released in 2010.

 Canadian film director Jean-Marc Vallée cast Paradis in a starring role in his film Café de Flore, in which she plays the single mother of a child with Down syndrome in the 1960s.
 The film was released in 2011, and Paradis garnered a Genie Award for Best Actress in a Leading Role at the 2012 Genie Awards.

 Paradis released an acoustic album in November 2010 entitled Une nuit à Versailles.
 The album was recorded at L'Opéra of the Palace of Versailles during her Vanessa Paradis Concert Acoustique Tour.
 She also released a set of DVDs in 2010 called Anthologie which collected rare live performances and interviews from 1987 to 2007.

 In 2010 she became the face of Chanel's new lipstick, Rouge Coco.
 She also became the face of their new handbag line, Ranger.

 Her 2011 international tour included performances in the United States, Canada, the United Kingdom, Europe and Turkey.

 In May 2013, Paradis released a new album, Love Songs, a double LP produced by French singer and producer Benjamin Biolay.
 The first single, Love Song, was also written by Biolay.
 The second single was Les espaces et les sentiments.
 The third single, Mi Amor, was written by BB Brunes frontman Adrien Gallo.
 Other people that have contributed to the songwriting of the album include Mickey 3D frontman Mickaël Furnon, as well as Johnny Depp and Lily-Rose Depp.

 In 2016, Paradis co-starred in Yoga Hosers with her daughter Lily-Rose, as a history teacher.
 The same year, she was a member of the main competition jury of the 2016 Cannes Film Festival.

 In September 2021, Paradis made her theatre debut in the play Maman, written and directed by her husband, Samuel Benchetrit, at the Edouard VII theatre in Paris.
 For her performance in the play, she was nominated for the Molière Award for Best Actress in a Private Theatre.